NikhilBagwe/JavaScript-and-MERN/JavaScript notes/14 - How JS executes code.md

 1. There are 2 phases :
   * Creation phase
   * Code execution phase
-2. All the variables are created and put into 'Creation' phase(Global memory) and set to 'undefined'
+2. All the variables are created and put into Global memory in 'Creation' phase and set to 'undefined' before the code is executed.
+This is called hoisting.
 3. 'this' is set to 'window' obj which is provided by browser in case the pgm is run on browser.
-4. Then we enter into 'Code execution phase' where we start executing code from 1st line and output its result into console accordingly.
+4. Then we enter into 'Code execution phase' where we start executing code from 1st line and output its result into console accordingly i.e line-by-line code is executed.
 5. As per our example when JS executes 3rd line, it will print 'undefined' in the console as firstname is set to undefined in creation phase.

 # IMP - Why compiling/parsing is done first?
 1. For early error checking
-2. To determine appropriate scoping of variables - Global scope, function scope
+2. To determine appropriate scoping of variables - Global scope, function scope.
+Here JS has a knowlegde of how many variables, functions are present in code even before they are created in GEC.

 ### Note : Originally, JS is a syynchronous programming language i.e until 1 line is completely executed, execution of 2nd line won't start.
 Thus, JS is also single-threaded i.e thread will execute 1 line and then start executing 2nd line.
 Browser provides JS with asynchronous feature.